 I started here in mid-January 2017.
 In fact, I started closer to the end of January due to quite a few days of weather closures.
 Snow!
 On one of my very first days on the job I watched a coyote nimbly trot through snow on the River ‘S’ Unit.

 By the spring, Gee Creek was so high the term “creek” was an aspersion.
 You could say the rains dampened our restoration efforts.
-This was in corevolunfencetrashstark contrast to our summer efforts, where for weeks the only rain we may have received came in the form of ash from nearby wildfires.
+This was in stark contrast to our summer efforts, where for weeks the only rain we may have received came in the form of ash from nearby wildfires.
 Only when fall came did we feel any sense of normalcy, except, by December it stopped raining again!
 It was gloriously sunny during the day, and by night we got a short spell of a brilliant super moon.

 The weather completely disregards restoration efforts.
 But the wildlife does not.
 The deer eat our red osier dogwoods as if they were licorice.
 The beavers eat our trees if we are careless with our cages.
 The egrets, however, are apathetic.